worstprgr/worstprgr/README.md

 ## Hello!

-I'm Adam!
 I'm automating stuff and creating tools to save some unnecessary keystrokes.
 The repos here are mostly recrenational stuff or disclosed projects.